 However, that’s if you reinvest them and let them accumulate interest over time instead of cashing them out.
 When dividends to policyholders are allowed to stay with the life insurance company to earn interest, the interest portion of these dividends may be includable in income.
 On the other hand, if you cash out the dividends and they don’t exceed the premium amount you’ve paid, no taxes may be levied.
 But there are more strategies we keep them to our clients.

-Financial analysts recommend that individual policies and circumstances may differ.
+Financial analysts recommend that individual policies and circumstances may vary.
 Thus, you should always consult informed tax and financial advisors like the IBC Financial team before making any decisions.
-With the knowledge of infinite banking concepts, you can eventually unlock financial freedom.
+With the knowledge of infinite banking strategies, you can eventually unlock financial freedom.

 The cash value builds up in dividend-paying whole life insurance policy through multiple avenues.
 Cash value can build up in dividend-paying whole life insurance faster than other policies through dividend reinvestments.
 As per Cassidy Horton from Forbes Advisor in her article ‘Whole Life Insurance Cash Value Chart,’ the cash value part of the premium increases with interest accruals and dividends.